ethersphere/gateway-proxy/README.md

 ### Bzz.link support

 Gateway proxy has support for Bzz.link which allows translating [Swarm CIDs](https://github.com/ethersphere/swarm-cid-js) and ENS names placed under subdomains into `/bzz` call.
 This allows to have better security model for your web applications.

-In order to use Bzz.link you may need to set up DNS with wildcard subdomain support.
+In order to use Bzz.link, set the `HOSTNAME` environment variable, and either or both of `CID_SUBDOMAINS` and `ENS_SUBDOMAINS` according to your requirements.
+You may also need to set up DNS with wildcard subdomain support.

 ### Examples